 - Firefighting tactics and strategies

-- How to use firefighting equipment
+- Using firefighting equipment

 - Emergency medical procedures